kyclark/gitbook-metagenomics/installing_software.md

 My suggestions for installing software are (in order):

+## Sysadmin

+Go introduce yourself to your sysadmins.
+Take them to lunch or order them some pizza or drop off some good beer or whiskey.
+Whatever it takes to be on good terms because a good sysadmin who is responsive to your needs is an enormous help.
+If they are willing to install software for you, that is the way to go.
+Often, though, this is a task far beneath them, and they would expect you to be able to fend for yourself.
+They may provide "sudo" (https://xkcd.com/149/) privileges to allow you to install software into shared locations (e.g., "/usr/local"), but it's more likely they would expect you to install into your $HOME.

 ## Package managers

 There are several package management systems for Linux and OSX including apt-get, yum, homebrew, macports, and more.
 These usually relieve the problems of software compatibility and shared libraries.
+Unless you have "sudo" to install globally, you can configure to install into your $HOME.

 ## Binary installations